 The Back Bay Bistro at the Newport Dunes Resort offers elegant dining for all ages with a waterfront view.
 They do accept reservations, and some day’s feature live entertainment.
 Try the award-winning seafood chowder.
 Parking is free, and they offer guest slips for boaters.

 Newport Back Bay is located about an hour and a half from the San Fernando Valley.
-Los Angeles is a hours drive, San Diego one and a half hours.
+Los Angeles is an hours drive, San Diego one, and a half hours.